openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0004-release-data-in-catalog-info-files.rst

 Consequences
 ************

-* :ref:`OEP-2` will be marked as superseded as it contains no more useful data.
+* :ref:`OEP-2 Repository Metadata` will be marked as superseded as it contains no more useful data.

 * `Tooling related to the release <https://github.com/openedx/repo-tools/tree/master/edx_repo_tools/release>`_ will need to be updated.